Favourite Army:- Whatever I happen to be playing that day.

 names were nicer than numbering them.
 He was also on a long losing streak when we had decided we needed a name.
 This prompted his daughter to asking him why he was called Winner Dave as he always loses!Currently Working on:- Expanding LW Soviet ArmyFavourite Army:- Soviet Tankovy From Desperate MeasuresBest Gaming Moment:- Blowing up King Tigers with bum shotsBiggest Wargaming Blunder:- Taking a 1550pt list to a 1650pt tournament

-We will aim to get any reviews painted and posted as soon as possible and to the best of our ability.
-We will also post the reviews on a host of forums that we feel will help the products get exposure.
+We will aim to get any reviews posted as soon as possible and to the best of our ability.
+We will also post the reviews our FB pages.
 Also any models that are sent are likely to be included in our After Action Reports getting even more views.

 We will keep any products we are sent.

-For information about sending us any products to review please write to Ben at email@example.com
+For information about sending us any products to review please contact us via out Facebook page.

 The guys at Breakthrough Assault